 THE SAFEST EXPERIMENT YOU CAN EVER DO

-When I tell people that Skai was born in 2001 and they see him play and run on trails, they have a hard time believing me.
-The picture of an old dog doesn’t match Skai’s appearance and I see the same in the majority of my patients.
-This is what we do.
+When I told people that Skai was born in 2001 and they saw him play and run on trails, they had a hard time believing me.
+The picture of an old dog didn't match Skai’s appearance and I see the same in the majority of my patients.
+This was Skai's routine at 13 years old;

 - Two 45 to 60 minute walks a day

 - 20 minutes cardio running once a week (slow roller blades or a bike ride)